arun-custom/Asperasoft-Git-Intro-Day/part_1/README.md

 - Here are the steps you will need to follow:
 	- Step 1: Create two new files in your project from lab part 2.
 	- Step 2: Before committing, stash your changes for both files.
-	- Step 3: Reapply your changes.
+	- Step 3: Reapply your changes from the stash.
-	- Step 4: Create a new file and stash it.
-	- Step 5: Make a change to the current branch by adding a new file.
-	- Step 6: Create a new branch from the stashed changes.
-	- Step 7: Push your changes to GitHub.
+	- Step 4: Push your changes to GitLab.

 ## Reverting Commits
 - There definitely comes a time when you need to remove an entire commit from your project history.